 There are different types of photoelectric cells depending on the nature and characteristics of the materials used.
 The most common type is the crystalline silicon cell (Si).
-This material is cut into very thin disc-shaped, monocrystalline or polycrystalline sheets, depending on the manufacturing process of the silicon bar.
+This material is cut into very thin sheets in the shape of a disc, monocrystalline or polycrystalline, depending on the manufacturing process of the silicon bar.

 The first crystalline cell that was manufactured in the industrial field is that of pure monocrystalline silicon.
-These types of solar cells have a good energy efficiency, but they cost more than other types.
+These types of solar cells have good energy efficiency, but have a higher cost than other types.
 For this reason, they currently have a moderate level of implementation.

 Monocrystalline and polycrystalline solar cells

 Monocrystalline solar cells usually have a square shape, with rounded corners.
 Formerly they had a circular shape.
 This is due to the growth process of the monocrystalline silicon crystal that has a cylindrical shape.

 In the manufacturing process of polycrystalline silicon, silicon is allowed to slowly solidify in a rectangular mold and a rectangular solid with many crystals is obtained, which gives rise to polycrystalline cells.
 These types of cells have a lower performance than monocrystalline, but currently have a strong implantation because they have a lower economic cost than monocrystalline.